Nataraja Temple, Chidambaram: History

 The earliest historically verifiable Shiva temple at Chidambaram is traceable in inscriptions that date to the rule of Aditya Chola I in the early 10th century, and far more during the rule of the 10th-century Chola king Parantaka Chola I. (Note: Sharada Srinivasan states that the Nataraja bronze has roots in 7th- to 9th-century Pallava innovations.)
 For them, the dancing Shiva was the kula-nayaka (family guide or deity) and Chidambaram was the capital they built.
 These inscriptions and texts from this period suggest that the significance of the Agama texts and Shaiva Bhakti movement was strengthening within the Chola leadership and thought.

 The copper plate inscriptions of Parantaka I (c.
-907–955 CE) describe him as the "bee at the lotus feet of Shiva" who built the golden house for Shiva, with Chit-sabha, Hema-sabha, Hiranya-sabha and Kanaka-sabha (all mandapam, pillared pilgrim rest places).
+907–955 CE) describe him as the "bee at the lotus feet of Shiva" who built the golden hall for Shiva, with Chit-sabha, Hema-sabha, Hiranya-sabha and Kanaka-sabha (all mandapam, pillared pilgrim rest places).
 He is referred to as "Pon veinda Perumal", which means "one who covered with gold" the Chit-sabha of Chidambaram.
 Both Aditya I and his Chola successor Parantaka I were active supporters of arts and temple building.
 They converted many older brick and wooden temples into more lasting temples from cut stone as the building blocks in dozens of places across South India.

 Raja Raja Chola I (985–1013 CE) embarked on a mission to recover the hymns of the 63 Nayanmars after hearing short excerpts of the Tevaram in his court.
 He sought the help of Nambiyandar Nambi, who was a priest in a temple.
 It is believed that by divine intervention Nambi found the presence of scripts, in the form of cadijam leaves half eaten by white ants in a chamber inside the second precinct in the temple.
 The brahmanas (Dikshitars) in the temple are supposed to have disagreed with the king by saying that the works were too divine, and that only by the arrival of the "Naalvar" (the four saints)—Appar, Sundarar, Tirugnanasambandar and Manickavasagar would they allow for the chambers to be opened.
 Rajaraja, however, created idols of them and prepared for them to be brought to the temple through a procession. but Rajaraja is said to have prevailed.
 Rajaraja thus became known as Tirumurai Kanda Cholan meaning one who saved the Tirumurai.